klacourse/MODA_GC/input/#README.txt

 ### Change log: ###

-version 1.0 : First release, only the training/validation GC MODA dataset is available (90% of whole dataset)
+version 1.0 : First release, only the training/validation GC MODA dataset is available (90% of whole dataset) version 2.0 : Second release, the whole GC MODA dataset is available